 Why not throw something sweet into the mix during a cocktail reception?
 Consider a chocolate treat served up in an oyster shell for a fun dish that screams summer by the beach.

 Kale and Farro Salad

 Who says salad needs to be simple?
 Offer a heartier salad option while incorporating the flavors of summer.
-Pair kale with farro, and opt for a topping of fresh strawberries to finish off this seasonal dish.
+Pair kale with farro and opt for a topping of juicy strawberries to finish off this seasonal dish.